S.T.A.R. Summer Bridge Program 2024

 - Receive continued support throughout your first semester

-The program is designed to ease participants’ personal and academic transition from high school to college.
-Students will also participate in activities designed to supplement their summer experience by engaging in high-impact learning experiences often facilitated by units such as the Learning Common (tutoring services), Office of Diversity, Inclusion, and Community Engagement, Office of Student Engagement, academic departments, and community partners.
+The program is designed to ease participants' personal and academic transition from high school to college.
+Students will also participate in activities designed to supplement their summer experience by engaging in high-impact learning experiences often facilitated by units such as the Learning Common (tutoring services), Office of Belonging and Community Engagement, Office of Student Engagement, academic departments, and community partners.